brenapp/vexdb/README.md

 })
 ```
 ### Live
-VexDB also supports basic live features.
+This module also supports basic live features.
 Specify an endpoint and parameters (passed through to `get()`) and recieve updates on new items that fit that criteria
 ```javascript
 vexdb.live("matches", {
     scored: 1,